Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Quantum Implementation

 Figure~\ref{fig:1} summarises the quantum circuit schematically for one time step.
 This sequence is repeated $n_t$ time steps to evolve for a total time of $T=n_tdt$. $U_\text{diag}$ is decomposed into two controlled unitary operators $U_{S1}$ and $U_{S2}$.
 As shown in Eq.~\ref{eq:hamil}, $V_\text{diag}$ and $K$ involve $0^\text{th}$-, $1^\text{st}$- and $2^\text{nd}$-order polynomial terms in either position or momentum coordinates.
 Quantum circuits that apply the exponential of polynomials with these orders are well established and commonly used in quantum algorithms~\cite{Pauline2020}.
 Re-writing the time evolution operators by expressing $Q$ as a binary expansion is equivalent to applying various combinations of elementary gates including $\mathbf{U_{1}}$, Pauli $\mathbf{X}$ and controlled $\mathbf{R_{x}}$.
 The rotation angles are functions of the time resolution and the parameters used in the Hamiltonian.
 Details of the specific circuits for $U_\text{diag}$, $U_\text{c}$ and $U_K$ are described in Appendix~\ref{App evolve} and Appendix~\ref{App qft} gives details of $U_\text{QFT}$.

-The gate depths for $U_\text{diag}$, $U_\text{c}$ and $U_{K}$ are $n^{2}+5$, $n$ and $n^{2}$, respectively, when allocating $n$ qubits within each normal mode sub-register.
+The operations within $U_\text{diag}$ or $U_{K}$ block permit concurrent execution across different normal modes if they were not subject to global control.
+Since they are now collectively controlled by either the same electronic state register or the same ancilla qubit required by measurement techniques, this enforces sequential executions and causes the circuit depth to scale with the number of normal mode registers $d$.

+When allocating $n$ qubits to each normal mode sub-register and combing the resulting blocks, each $U_{S1}$ or $U_{S2}$ consist of $d(n^2+n)+4$ gates, with $d=4$ corresponding to four normal modes of the 4D model Hamiltonian.
+Together, the two $U_{S1}$ and $U_{S2}$ blocks contribute $2d(n^2+n)+8$ gates to the entire $U_\text{diag}$ section.
+The $U_\text{c}$ and $U_{K}$ blocks add further $n$ and $dn^{2}$ gates, respectively.
 For one forward or inverse QFT block, its gate depth is calculated to be $n^{2}/2+n$ for even $n$, according to the circuit shown in the Appendix~\ref{App qft}.
 For odd $n$, we don't have to swap the middle qubit in the following SWAP procedure, then the gate count reduces to $n^{2}/2+n-1/2$.

-The time evolving operations of one single time step illustrated in Figure~\ref{fig:1}, including all the $U_\text{diag}$, $U_\text{c}$, $U_{K}$ and QFTs, generate $4n^{2}+4n+10$ gates for even $n$.
-In this work, we have $n=4$, thus presenting a total gate count of 90 for the time propagation within one $dt$.
+Consequently, the time evolving operations of one single time step illustrated in Figure~\ref{fig:1}, including all the $U_\text{diag}$, $U_\text{c}$, $U_{K}$ and QFTs, generate $6dn^{2}+(6d+2)n+16$ gates for even $n$ (or $6dn^{2}+(6d+2)n+16-d$ in the case of odd $n$).
+The 4D model with $n=4$ and $d=4$ presents a total gate count of 504 for the time propagation within one $dt$.
 The total circuit depth then depends on the number of discrete time steps $n_t$.

 We also note that we can select an alternative second-order split with comparable accuracy by performing a half time step of the kinetic operator and a full time step of the potential operator.
-As the circuit for $U_K$ is shorter than $U_\text{diag}U_\text{c}$, this reversed split saves $n+5$ gates per time step, but requires an additional QFT at the beginning of the time evolution and at the end, before each measurement.
+As the circuit for $U_K$ is shorter than $U_\text{diag}U_\text{c}$, this reversed split saves $dn^2+(2d+1)n+8$ gates per time step, but requires additional QFTs at the beginning of the time evolution and at the end, before each measurement.